NoahCardoza/audiobookcup-dl/README.md

 ## Future

 If I end up using this a lot or people find this and would like features added, here are some ideas:
+  + add to pypi as a command line install
   + more verbose cli
   + progress bar for download
   + automatically adding cover art to mp3s